Dharavandhoo Island is located in Baa Atoll 110 km north of Male. With a population of about 800 people, the island has

 It’s vital to remember that you must not touch them.
 They are very friendly and if they wish, they will touch you themselves.

 The best time to visit Hanifaru Bay is from June to November.
 During these months the southwest monsoon causes massive built up of planktons drawing hundreds of manta rays and whale sharks into the bay.
 The best time to visit this preserved area is full moon days.
 It is during this time when tides are high and there is more feed for manta rays.

 The excursion lasts 40-50 min (you are not permitted to stay longer by authorities).
 But it is worth it.
 You’ll have an unforgettable experience!

 Visit a virgin island, a stretch of sand in the sky for the epitome of romantic picnics.
-Sandbank excursions in Maldives will be the idyllic escapade for those seeking adventures in Maldives to indulge in the wonderful climate of sun, sea, and sand.
+Sandbank excursions in the Maldives will be the idyllic escapade for those seeking adventures in the Maldives to indulge in the wonderful climate of sun, sea, and sand.
 Drinks are inclusive, lunch is for an extra price.

 Picnic islands.
-Near Kendhoo, there is a chain of 4 uninhabited islands that possible to visit as well.
-They have an amazing untouched house reef with a lot of fishes.
+Near Kendhoo, there is a chain of 4 uninhabited islands that are possible to visit as well.
+They have an amazing untouched house reef with a lot of fish.
 They are not popular among other island resorts, so there is a high chance you will be the only one out there.

 An uninhabited island Mendhoo is operated & managed by the Biosphere Reserve Maldives Environment Protection by UNESCO.
 It’s possible to arrange day packages to this beautiful island where you will get to enjoy the white sandy beaches surrounded by crystal clear water.